vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   |_  ERROR: Failed to get host information from server
   **********Trimmed**************

-If we search for webmin in searchsploit, we will find different exploits available for it and we just have to use the correct one based on the utility and the version matching.
+If we search for webmin with searchsploit, we will find different exploits available for it and we just have to use the correct one based on utility and the version matching.

 ::